EthanSansom/vlightr/README.md

 <!-- badges: end -->

 vlightr is a package for conditionally formatting vectors.
-You can `highlight()` a vector to style, colour, or otherwise re-format it’s elements when the vector is printed or formatted.
+You can `highlight()` a vector to style, color, or otherwise re-format it’s elements when the vector is printed or formatted.
 Highlights are:

 - **Persistent**, meaning highlighted vectors can be manipulated (with